smartcontractkit/functions-hardhat-starter-kit/README.md

 <p>Chainlink Functions also enables users to share encrypted secrets with each node in the DON.
 This allows users to access APIs that require authentication, without exposing their API keys to the general public.

 # Motivation
 This repo provides developers with a "works out of the box" experience as it comes preconfigured with dependencies and popular tooling like [Hardhat](https://hardhat.org).
 This is not a tutorial for the Hardhat toolchain.
-It assumes basic familiarity with Hardhat and the command line.
+It assumes basic familiarity with Hardhat and the Command line.
 We use CLI scripts to run Chainlink Functions commands and operations.

 ## Supported Networks